Terry Meeuwsen

-Terry Anne Meeuwsen Friedrich (born March 2, 1949) is an American television personality, co-host of the Christian Broadcasting Network (CBN)'s 700 Club, author and singer.
+Terry Anne Meeuwsen Friedrich (born March 2, 1949) is an American television personality, author, and singer.
+She is best known as the co-host of the Christian Broadcasting Network (CBN)'s The 700 Club since 1993.
+Meeuwsen is the founder of Orphan’s Promise, a philanthropic organization leading charity efforts for orphans, especially advocating for help in Ukraine.

 Meeuwsen was the 1972 Miss Appleton, 1972 Miss Wisconsin and the winner of the Miss America pageant in 1973, taking both the talent and swimsuit competitions.
 She was the first Miss Wisconsin delegate to hold the Miss America title.

-Life and career
+Early life

+Meeuwsen was born in 1949 in Green Bay, Wisconsin to Joseph and Beverly (née Anderson).
+She was the eldest of four children.
+Her father worked for the Wisconsin Public Service Corporation, while her mother worked for the Wisconsin Telephone Company in her early years then worked until retirement for the Superintendent of Schools.

 At De Pere High School, Meeuwsen was selected homecoming queen, and was also a cheerleader for three years.
-After graduation, between 1969 and 1971, Meeuwsen performed and traveled with the singing group The New Christy Minstrels, but left the group to enter the Miss America pageant preliminary competitions.
+She enrolled at the private liberal arts college, St. Norbert College in fall of 1967.
+She studied music and drama, but didn’t earn a degree.
+Between 1969 and 1971, Meeuwsen performed and traveled with the singing group The New Christy Minstrels, but left the group to enter the Miss America pageant preliminary competitions.